Module @agoric/swingset-vat - v0.32.2

 // prints 'rejected'

-In fooP = bob~.foo(), fooP represents the (eventual) return value of whatever foo() executes.
-If that return value is also a Callable Object, it is possible to queue messages to be delivered to that future target.
-The Promise returned by an eventual-send can be used by wavy dot syntax too, and the method invoked will be turned into a queued message that won't be delivered until the first promise resolves:
+In fooP = E(bob).foo(), fooP represents the (eventual) return value of whatever foo() executes.
+If that return value is also a Remotable, it is possible to queue messages to be delivered to that future target.
+The Promise returned by an eventual-send can be used as a target itself, and the method invoked will be turned into a queued message that won't be delivered until the first promise resolves:

 success.then(res => console.log('row modified'));